roheen781/North-by-Northeast-Journeys-main/content/english/treks/Trekking in Sikkim & Bengal.md

 ---
-title: "Trekking in Sikkim & W Bengal: Singalila Ridge and the Barsey Rhododendron Sanctuary"
+title: "TREKKING IN SIKKIM & W BENGAL: The Rhododendron Trail | 7 - 12 Days"
 date: 2018-09-24T14:48:03+06:00
 description : "A trek along the Indo-Nepalese border in the states of Sikkim and West Bengal.This trek takes you to the Singalila Ridge and Barsey Rhododendron Sanctuary"
 bg_image: images/background/treks/Goechalatrek.jpg